holden-davis-uca/MARS-UCA/README.md

 ## Changes
 List of modifications from the original version currently include:
 * Added a Decimal column to the registers window
+* Replaced JFileChooser with FileDialog as the default file opening choice